 Vice-president of the Board of Directors since 2008.
-Mr. Arizpe Jimenez is also Chairman of the Boards of Saltillo Kapital and Hotel Camino Real Saltillo, a member of the Board of Grupo Industrial Saltillo, Chairman of the Mexican Red Cross in Saltillo, Vice-president of the Board of Trustees of the Saltillo Campus of ITESM, and a member of Consejo Civico de las Instituciones de Coahuila A.C.
-He is also President of the Offering Committee of the Saltillo Diocese and of COPARMEX, Southeast Coahuila, and a member of the Advisory Board of Grupo Financiero Banorte, Northern Region.
+Mr. Arizpe Jimenez is also Chairman of the Boards of Saltillo Kapital and Vice-president of the Board of Trustees of the Saltillo Campus of ITESM, and a member of Consejo Civico de las Instituciones de Coahuila A.C.
+He is also President of the Offering Committee of the Saltillo Diocese and of COPARMEX, Southeast Coahuila, and a member of the Advisory Board of Grupo Financiero Banorte,